 where, with a slight abuse of notation, $X_i :=(X_{ij})_{j=1}^{n_i} \in \mbbr^{n_i}\otimes\mbbr^{p_\beta}$ and $Z_i:=(Z_{ij})_{j=1}^{n_i} \in \mbbr^{n_i}\otimes\mbbr^{p_b}$, and $|\cdot|$ denotes the Euclidean norm.

 \item $\beta\in\mbbr^{p_\beta}$ is the unknown fixed-effect parameter, which is common across the individuals.

-\item Let $b_1,b_2,\dots$ denote unobserved random-effect which are i.i.d. zero-mean random variables in $\mbbr^{p_b}$ with common nonnegative-definite covariance matrix $\Psi(\gam)$ for some function $\Psi:\,\mbbr^\gam \to \mbbr^{p_b}\otimes\mbbr^{p_b}$. \begin{itemize} \item We do not fully specify the common distribution $\mcl(b_1)$.
+\item Let $b_1,b_2,\dots$ be unobserved random-effects that are i.i.d. zero-mean random variables in $\mbbr^{p_b}$ with common nonnegative-definite covariance matrix $\Psi(\gam)$ for some function $\Psi:\,\mbbr^\gam \to \mbbr^{p_b}\otimes\mbbr^{p_b}$. \begin{itemize} \item We do not fully specify the common distribution $\mcl(b_1)$.
 For a specific form of $\Psi(\gam)$, one may adopt the unstructured setting where all the entries of $\Psi(\gam)$ are fully unknown.
 However, it may suffer from computational issues caused by the high dimensionality of the parameters. \end{itemize}

-\item The stochastic processes $W_i(\cdot)$ represents unobserved random system-noise processes driving the $i$th individual ($i=1,\dots,N$), described as the integrated Ornstein-Uhlenbeck (intOU) process:
+\item The stochastic process $W_i(\cdot)$ represents an unobserved random system-noise process driving the $i$th individual ($i=1,\dots, N$), described as the integrated Ornstein-Uhlenbeck (intOU) process:

 where $\zeta_i(\cdot)$ denotes the L\'{e}vy-driven OU process with the autoregression parameter $\lam>0$ and the scale coefficient $\sig>0$; see \eqref{hm:ou_def} below.

 \item The processes $\ep_1(\cdot),\ep_2(\cdot),\dots$ denote i.i.d. white noise process representing measurement error: for each $i$, the variables $\ep_i(t_{i1}),\dots,\ep_i(t_{i n_i})$ are centered and uncorrelated, and have variance $\sig_\ep^2$.